 Kauri Glen & Cecil Eady Bush

-However the main track from Tui Glen contains some fine stands of kauri and is due to be upgraded to minimise risk of Kauri Dieback, and this track may well be closed for a season while works are carried out.
+There is also a link from Kauri Glen Road through to Tui Glen Avenue and Raymond Terrace.
+This latter track is regularly used by college students and local residents as a through route across the Onepoto Stream between Pupuke and Onewa Roads.
+However the main track from Tui Glen contains some fine stands of kauri and is due to be upgraded to minimise risk of kauri Dieback, and may well be closed for a season soon while works are carried out.
 There are also large totaras and tanekaha and some fine specimens of nikau palms - occurring particularly on the track to Raymond Terrace.

 There are several other tracks providing an internal 1.5 km loop walk and connections through to Holdaway Avenue.
 However, these are temporarily closed - again because of the risk of Kauri Dieback, and users need to check for such closures and to respect the barriers and signage.